sonnygll/hello-world/README.md

 Hello, humans!

-I'm some guy on the internet typing things into a reading me of a branch I made from my first repository.
+I'm some guy on the internet typing things into a readme of a branch I made from my first repository.